Here Are the 5 Best Neighborhoods in Portland, Oregon

 - Make it fun for them.
 Dedicate special attention and time to turn it all into a positive event.
 At the same time, it will help parents as well to cope with stress when moving out if they focus more on the important things, instead of overthinking will their TV arrive intact or not.

 - Involve them in the process.
-Let them pack their toys, clothes, and blankets, and experience everything almost the same as adults.
+Show them a few packing tips and tricks and let them pack their toys, clothes, and blankets, and experience everything almost the same as adults.
 For packing their belongings, you can use duct tape in different colors, decorate the writings, to make those boxes and packing supplies appear more tempting to them.

 - Talk with them a lot.
 If you have a teenager, then you know how quickly things can escalate if something is not as they want it to be.
-Hence, you really have to put an effort to talk them through the entire process carefully and explain all the benefits because you want them to avoid getting relocation depression.
+Hence, you really have to put an effort to talk them through the entire process carefully and explain all the benefits of donating unwanted items because you want them to avoid getting relocation depression.

 Take a Trip to Another Family Neighborhood Called Laurelhurst